openhab/openhab-alexa/USAGE.md

         * defaults to defined scale range listed above if omitted
     * Default category: THERMOSTAT
   * `ThermostatController.thermostatMode`
-    * Items that represent the mode for a thermostat, default string values are "OFF=off,HEAT=heat,COOL=cool,ECO=eco,AUTO=auto", but these can be mapped to other values in the metadata.
+    * Items that represent the mode for a thermostat, default string values are `OFF="off",HEAT="heat",COOL="cool",ECO="eco",AUTO="auto"`, but these can be mapped to other values in the metadata.
 The mapping can be, in order of precedence, user-defined (AUTO=3,...) or preset-based related to the thermostat binding used (binding=`<value>`).
 For the binding parameter, it will be automatically determined if the associated item is using a 2.x addon (via channel metadata).
 If neither of these settings are provided, for thermostats that only support a subset of the standard modes, a comma delimited list of the Alexa supported modes should be set using the supportedModes parameter, otherwise, the supported list will be compiled based of the default mapping.
     * Supported item type:
       * Number
       * String